jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 increases the real security of BarChain, because the Cosmos Hub ensures that in the case of consensus failure on BarChain, staked ATOMs will get slashed.

+#### Interchain Staking Inflationary ATOMs

 There's one question here that pops up, for readers aware of the economics of the Cosmos Hub: why would you "stake" ATOMs on BarChain if you aren't going to earn inflationary rewards of ATOMs?
-I'll address that, but first lets consider a simpler construction by assuming that you can stake other tokens, like the hypothetical PHOTON token, which avoids the question.

-In the simplest construction, interchain staking is not like delegating to one's choice of validators on the Cosmos Hub -- it would be complicated to deal with the security implications of staking to only a particular validator on that zone, because of a variety of complicating factors -- the chain's total interchain security may change drastically depending on the activity status of that validator.
-The amount staked in this way would not be representative of the "true" security that is being afforded via interchain staking -- for example, imagine if $1M worth of PHOTONS were staked on the least validator on BarChain, when the total market cap of the BAR staking token were only $100K.
-The validators to whom the PHOTONs were interchain staked to need not participate in any attack at all, so potentially nothing is "at stake".

-Instead, you could stake to all the validators in proportion to their current voting power, or in other words, you could stake on the zone itself.
-I'll call this "auto-staking".
-For example, if a validator that had 10% of the voting power were to get slashed 30% on BarChain, everyone who interchain-staked PHOTONs from the Cosmos Hub to BarChain would get slashed 3%.

-Now let's discuss interchain staking the ATOM token.
 It wouldn't be fair to bypass the Cosmos Hub ATOM inflation tax simply for staking those ATOMs on another chain.
 If that were the case, everyone rational would stake their ATOM tokens on a fake zone that did nothing but the bare minimum, and would therefore yeild higher returns because it would be easier to secure (by virtue of it not doing anything).

-You could try to design a system wherein there is some relative penalty or tax for interchain staking as opposed to native staking.
-I supposed the thing to balance here is the relative amount of staking on the hub vs other zones, but the more ATOMs there are, whether free or interchain staked, the more the Hub is vulnerable to hostile takeovers.
+Let's say that you could stake to all the validators in proportion to their current voting power, or in other words, you could stake on the hub itself.
+I'll call this "auto-staking".
+For example, if a validator that had 10% of the voting power were to get slashed 30% on the Cosmos Hub, everyone who auto-staked ATOMs on the Cosmos Hub would get slashed 3%.

-The simple workaround is the following: let ATOM holders interchain-stake, but require them to also double-stake on the Cosmos Hub itself via auto-staking.
+So, one solution is to let ATOM holders interchain-stake, but require them to also double-stake on the Cosmos Hub itself via auto-staking.
 Now, there is no "free lunch" to interchain stakers, so they can also earn inflationary ATOMs.
 Triple-staking would not be allowed -- it's not needed for interchain staking, and it would make security guarantees worse.

 Auto-staking may also help mitigate validator delegation centralization.
 Auto-staking has less of a centralizing effect than staking only to the top